header pic header text

 When Jerome translated the Hebrew word hebel, he chose the Latin word vanitas.
 And consequently, many bible translators have used the closest English word, which is vanity.

-Some recent translators have used words such as meaningless or futile to translate the Hebrew word hebel, but I think that they have missed the point.
+Some recent translators have used words such as meaningless or futile to translate the Hebrew word hebel, but it seems that perhaps they have missed the point.

 Translation is a very imprecise art, so in order to learn more about the original intent, it is often helpful to look at the text written in the author's original language.